Breast Enlargement using implants

 It is quite common for implants to develop slight kinks with time.
 These irregularities may be felt but are usually not obvious.
 They may be a sign of early capsule formation but can also happen as the breast ages and drags the implant downwards.
 Sometimes they require replacement.
 Movement of the fluid which fills the implant may occasionally be seen through the skin, this being more likely in the saline (salt water) filled implants, and less likely in silicone implants, which also have a more natural feel.

 Breast augmentation will always leave scars on the breast or in the armpit, and although the scars will settle over 12 or more months, the appearance of the scars does vary between different individuals.
 This scarring is placed in such a position as to minimize visibility even when wearing a swimming costume.
 Most scars are very good and barely noticeable however some women particularly if they have darker skin can develop thick red scars which are unsightly.
 These scars may need to be managed carefully to help them settle down.
+Sometimes the scar settles poorly and can be seen under the breast crease or even under the bra.
+This unusual problem can be revised and the scar hitched back into the crease.

 Safety of silicone